DILCISBoard/E-ARK-AIP/index.md

 (lost) physical container can potentially make it impossible to interpret, understand, or render the content - it is a necessary measure if the amount of data exceeds the capacity limitation of long-term storage media.

+On the one hand, this concerns the ability to define the structure of an AIP across several parts of an AIP where each individual part constains structural metadata.
+This is described further in section "Compound vs. divided package structure".
+On the other hand, it is about the ability to create a set of physical container files representing one logical AIP.

+We call "segmentation" when a logical AIP is split into parts over various container files.
+Each segment of the logical AIP is a packaged as a TAR or ZIP file and contains structural metadata (METS file).

+The structure of the segmented AIP is defined by a header package where the METS file points to the child packages.
+And each child package points to the header package it belongs to.

+### Splitting

+Splitting is a special case of segmentation where large files (e.g. large representation content files) are split into parts.
+However, the splitted content files are wrapped by AIP segments, they are contained in a package which also has a METS file.

 ## Version and generation of an AIP